BaconPlay/StreamJarCSS/README.md

 Down to Specifics
 -----------------

 StreamJar is well made in that each part of the overlay has it's own class.
-Using the above examples again; The album art, song name, artist title and the container that holds everything, are all separate.
+Using the song examples again; The album art, song name, artist title and the container that holds everything, are all separate.

 These are easy to access.
 Take what you already know and go further along the path to the element.
 To access the 'container' (The visible box that holds all of the content) of the element, you need to check for the parent div like this: